-- Delivery Program Council's four-year plan to address the MyCoffs Community Strategic Plan (including four year budgets). - Operational Plan What Council will undertake in the current financial year in implementing the Delivery Program (includes detailed budgets as well as fees and charges schedules.) - Annual and 6-Monthly Reports How Council performed against the Delivery Program and Operational Plan. - End of Term Reports Prepared every four years to track progress in achieving the Community Strategic Plan.

-Resourcing Strategy - Council's Long Term Financial Plan, Asset Management Strategy and Workforce Management Plan.
+- Delivery Program Council's four-year plan to address the MyCoffs Community Strategic Plan (including four year budgets). - Operational Plan What Council will undertake in the current financial year in implementing the Delivery Program (includes detailed budgets as well as fees and charges schedules.) - Annual and 6-Monthly Reports How Council performed against the Delivery Program and Operational Plan. - End of Term Reports Prepared every four years to track progress in achieving the Community Strategic Plan. - Resourcing Strategy Council's Long Term Financial Plan, Asset Management Strategy and Workforce Management Plan.

-A Coffs Harbour Community and Cultural Facilities Plan 2020 was being prepared at the time of writing.
-The purpose of this Facilities Plan is to provide a strategic framework to guide decision-making about community and cultural facilities over the next 10 years.
+The Coffs Harbour Community and Cultural Facilities Plan 2021-2031 has been adopted by Council and is intended to provide a strategic framework to guide decision-making about community and cultural facilities over the next 10 years.
 The Plan will help guide Council to make decisions about providing new community or cultural facilities in the context of its current facility network, service needs and population changes.
 It will also help Council to collect data, allocate resources, forward plan capital works projects or identify divestment or alternative options for its current facilities.